 Packing your home for your move is no easy task.
-As a professional in the moving industry, being involved in hundreds of moves, the most important part of the moving process is when and how you prepare.
+As a professional in the moving industry, being involved in hundreds of moves, I can tell you the most important part of the moving process is how you prepare and when you start.

 When should you start packing for your move?
-You should start to prepare for your move at least 6-8 weeks prior to your anticipated move date.
-The actual packing process should start at least 3 weeks before your move.
+You should start packing for your move at least 3 weeks prior to your anticipated move date.
+The actual moving preparation process should start at least 6-8 weeks before your move.
 The earlier you start the packing process, the easier it will be when your move date approaches.

-Packing isn’t the only part of the moving process that can be hectic.
-Here we have laid out a simple step-by-step breakdown of what to pack and when to do it, along with some other moving tips.
+Here we have laid out a simple step-by-step breakdown of preparing for your move, what to pack, and when to do it, along with some other moving tips.

 6-8 Weeks: Clean & Decide What You’re Taking With You